 Q: Could Humber create a carshare program for staff?

 A: A carshare program for staff, students and faculty is coming soon!
 Carpooling is yet another way to reduce your carbon footprint.
 The Office of Sustainability partnered with Smart Commute to make finding a carpool buddy easy.

 Q: Can I recycle my old cellphone or used batteries on campus?

 A: At North Campus, Battery recycling bins are located outside the IGNITE office in KX202.
-At Lakeshore Campus, battery recycling bins are in L building near the second-floor elevators.
+At Lakeshore Campus, battery recycling bins are in WEL Building on the first floor.
 At Orangeville Campus, used batteries are collected outside of the Faculty Office in AL 208.
 Cellphones and other electronics can be recycled through Humber’s E-Waste Collection Week held twice annually.
 Check our events page (http://humber.ca/sustainability/events) for details on our next event.

 Thank you to our contributors for submitting their ideas to us: